Your First Test in 10 Minutes¶

 + .env file exists

-+ ANTHROPIC_AUTH_TOKEN is configured
++ QUORVEX_LLM_API_KEY is configured

-+ Model: claude-sonnet-4-20250514
++ Model: glm-5.1

 - OPENAI_API_KEY not set (memory system limited)